DaVanMonet/DaVanMonet/README.md

 Settings for livereload etc

 ### Structure
-Add folders that should be included in the less/sass/index compilation
+Add folders that should be included in the less/sass/index compilation.
+If this is left empty, all folders in your specified src directory will be included.

 ### user-conf.json
 If a file named user-conf.json exists in the root directory, the values in that file will override the default values in patternlibraryconfig.json.

 ## On Site Preview
 In order to use On Site Preview, onSitePreview.js need to be loaded on the target site, like this: